ClickWiki/clickwiki.github.io/wiki/android.md

 {% include alert
     type = "info"
-    title = "This table is a dump from the previous MediaWiki instance.
-It needs cleaning up."
+    title = "This table is a dump from the previous MediaWiki instance."
 %}

 <table class="wikitable">